Pannnnnnnn/USC_CSCI596_Fall2020_Final_Project/README.md

 ## _Abstract_

-As the increasing demand for highly efficient optical components for the optical communications as well as more complex optical systems for Augmented Reality(AR) and Virtual Reality(VR), using simple and intuitive geometries of nanophotonics designs or metasurface desgins to imporve the efficicency of optical components or to achieve specific funcationalies of opticl systems become very difficult since these approaches only explore a small fraction of the possible design.
-The inverse design problem using **_adjoint method_**<sup>[1,2]</sup>, which uses gradient-based optimization methods, is a promising method that provides an efficient approach to explore the entire space of possible designs and has been used to demonstrate devices that have better efﬁciencies and novel functionalities. _Although this method greatly reduces the computional expense of an electromagnetic simuation, _the entire parameter searching space is still large so that most of the current researches **fixed the thickness of their designs to simplify their 3-dimensional problem to a 2-dimensional probelm or using a preodic boundary constraint** to reduce their design space._ _However, **fixing the thickness of a desgin, starting from a 2-dimensional reulst and exploring the same question in the third dimension, or limiting a desgin to be a preodic nanostructure still limit the opportunity to explore more possible designs** that might have higher efficiencies and more advanced functionalities._
+As the increasing demand for highly efficient optical components for the optical communications as well as more complex optical systems for Augmented Reality(AR) and Virtual Reality(VR), using simple and intuitive geometries of nanophotonics designs or metasurface desgins to imporve the efficicency of optical components or to achieve specific funcationalies of opticl systems become very difficult since these approaches only explore a small fraction of the possible design.<sup>[1,2]</sup> The inverse design problem using **_adjoint method_**<sup>[3,4]</sup>, which uses gradient-based optimization methods, is a promising method that provides an efficient approach to explore the entire space of possible designs and has been used to demonstrate devices that have better efﬁciencies and novel functionalities. _Although this method greatly reduces the computional expense of an electromagnetic simuation, _the entire parameter searching space is still large so that most of the current researches **fixed the thickness of their designs to simplify their 3-dimensional problem to a 2-dimensional probelm<sup>[5,6]</sup> or using a preodic boundary constraint<sup>[7,8]</sup>** to reduce their design space._ _However, **fixing the thickness of a desgin, starting from a 2-dimensional reulst and exploring the same question in the third dimension, or limiting a desgin to be a preodic nanostructure still limit the opportunity to explore more possible designs** that might have higher efficiencies and more advanced functionalities._

 ![alt text](https://support.lumerical.com/hc/article_attachments/360057318913/inverse_design_y_branch_initialshape.png)